Polynomiality properties of tropical refined invariants: The genus 0 case

 Here we explain how to modify the proof of Theorem \ref{thm:main1 expl g0} in the case when one wants to fix $b=0$ and $n\ge 1$.
 This covers in particular the case of $X_{\Delta_d}=\CP^2$.
 The difference with Section \ref{sec:g=0 gen} is that now a floor diagram $\D$ contributing to $ \coef[i]{G_{\Delta_{a,0,n}}(0;s)}$ may have several maximal floors for the order $\o$.
 Nevertheless for fixed $n$ and $i$, we show that the set of possible configurations of these multiple maximal floors is finite and does not depend on $a$.
 In order to do so, we introduce the notion of \emph{capping tree}. \begin{defi} A \emph{capping tree} with Newton polygon $\Delta_{a,n}$ is a couple $\T=(\Gamma, \omega)$ such that \begin{enumerate} \item $\Gamma$ is a connected weighted oriented tree with $a$ floors and with no sources nor sinks; \item $\Gamma$ has a unique minimal floor $v_1$, and $\Gamma\setminus \{v_1\}$ is not connected; \item for every floor $v\in V(\Gamma)\setminus \{v_1\}$, one has $ \dive(v)=n$. \end{enumerate} The codegree of a capping tree $\T$ with Newton polygon $\Delta_{a,n}$ is defined as

 \end{defi}

-\begin{exa} Examples of capping tree of codegree 2 and with Newton polygon $\Delta_{4,1}$ and $\Delta_{3,2}$ are depicted in Figure \ref{fig:ex top}.
-We use the same convention to depict capping trees than to depict floor diagrams. \end{exa}
+\begin{exa} Examples of capping trees of codegree 2 and with Newton polygon $\Delta_{4,1}$ and $\Delta_{3,2}$ are depicted in Figure \ref{fig:ex top}.
+We use the same convention to depict capping trees as to depict floor diagrams. \end{exa}

-\begin{lemma} A capping tree with Newton polygon $\Delta_{a,n}$ has codegree at least $n(a-2)$. \end{lemma} \begin{proof} Let $\T$ be such capping tree, and denote by $\omega_1,\cdots,\omega_k$ the weight of the elevators of $\T$ adjacent to $v_1$, and by $a_1,\cdots,a_k$ the number of floors of the corresponding connected component of $\T\setminus\{v_1\}$.
+\begin{lemma} A capping tree with Newton polygon $\Delta_{a,n}$ has codegree at least $n(a-2)$. \end{lemma} \begin{proof} Let $\T$ be such a capping tree, and denote by $\omega_1,\cdots,\omega_k$ the weight of the elevators of $\T$ adjacent to $v_1$, and by $a_1,\cdots,a_k$ the number of floors of the corresponding connected component of $\T\setminus\{v_1\}$.
 By Definition \ref{def:capping}, one has $\omega_j=na_j$.
 By a finite succession of operations $A^+$ and applications of Lemma \ref{lem:codegree}, we reduce the proof successively to the case when \begin{enumerate} \item $\o$ induces a total order on each connected component of $\T\setminus\{v_1\}$; \item $k=2$. \end{enumerate}

 By two additional operations $A^+$, we construct a capping tree $\mathcal T'$ such that (see Figure \ref{fig:capping T'})

 This proves the lemma since $ \codeg(\mathcal T')\ge 0$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:main1 expl g02}] Let $\D$ be a floor diagram of genus 0, with Newton polygon $\Delta_{a,0,n}$, and of codegree at most $i$.
 Suppose that $\D$ has $k_b\ge 2$ minimal floors for $\o$.
 Then exactly as in the proof of Lemma \ref{lem:d rat}, we have that